Allan Gerson

-Allan Gerson (June 19, 1945 – December 1, 2019) was an American attorney, based in Washington DC, with a practice focused on international law, and government accountability.
-He was known for bringing Libya's Muammar Qaddafi to compensate the families of the victims of the bombing of Pan Am 103 over Lockerbie, Scotland, which was the largest terror attack against the United States prior to 9/11.
-Together with attorney Mark Zaid he helped pass the 1996 Antiterrorism and Effective Death Penalty Act to change the laws of sovereign immunity and enable suits against foreign sovereignties who participated in financing or planning terrorist activity.
-He led families of 9/11 victims "to file suit against various interests associated with the government of Saudi Arabia, alleging that they helped finance Osama bin Laden and his terrorist network".
+Allan Gerson (born Elik Gerzon; June 19, 1945 – December 1, 2019) was an American attorney and legal scholar based in Washington, D.C., whose practice focused on international law and government accountability.
+A child of Holocaust survivors, he was born in Samarkand, Uzbekistan, and immigrated to the United States as a child.
+He is best known for compelling Libya to compensate the families of victims of the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland, the deadliest terror attack against the United States prior to 9/11, and for helping reshape American law to allow suits against state sponsors of terrorism.